danielsaidi/MockingKit/README.md

 ## Demo Application

-The `Demo` folder has an app that lets you explore the library and see how mocks behave.
+The `Demo` folder has an app that lets you explore the library and see how its mocks behave.